nandbox/python-sdk/README.md

 If you don't know how to get bot configuration data and token from nandbox

-- Open your bot in nandbox app then open  top right menu and click to `Get token` .This process explained in this [video](https://www.youtube.com/watch?v=FXb6tjOuxSc&feature=youtu.be).
+- Open your bot in nandbox app then open the top right menu and click to `Get token` .This process explained in this [video](https://www.youtube.com/watch?v=FXb6tjOuxSc&feature=youtu.be).

 You will get data like this: